-The proposal specific to the subject property at 1555/1557 County Road 34 E is to add a medical marihuana production facility as a permitted use utilizing the existing 0 ha (0 acres) of greenhouse.
-For the proposal to proceed a zoning amendment is required to first permit a medical marihuana production facility (MMPF) as an additional site-specific permitted use on the subject property.
-Secondly, based on a review of the requirements under Section 4.46 of the Kingsville Zoning By-law partial relief or exemption is required from certain provisions the details of which are outlined in the zoning section of this report.
+I order for the proposal to proceed a zoning amendment is required to first permit a medical marihuana production facility (MMPF) as an additional site-specific permitted use on the subject property.
+Secondly, based on a review of the requirements under Section 4.46 of the Kingsville Zoning By-law partial or complete relief is required from certain provisions the details of which are outlined in the zoning section of this report.